JamesCoddington/Guardian/README.md

 1. Open Powershell and run `pip install psutil`.
 This installs the utility libraries Guardian uses to monitor your computer's network activity.

 2. Navigate to the location of your Guardian installation in your terminal.
 Run `python startup.py` to start Guardian.

 ### Mac

 To run Guardian on macOS, follow these steps:

-1. Open Terminal and run `pip install psutil` in your terminal.
+1. Open Terminal and run `pip3 install psutil` in your terminal.
 This installs the utility libraries Guardian uses to monitor your computer's network activity.

 2. Navigate to the location of your Guardian installation in your terminal.
-Run `python startup.py` to start Guardian.
+Run `python3 startup.py` to start Guardian.

+3. If you get an AccessDenied error you may need to login to your super user.
+To do this you can try running `sudo python3 startup.py`.

 ## Whitelist and blacklist